alphagov/govuk-related-links-recommender/README-airflow.md

-# Running related links in Airflow
+# Related links generator in Airflow

 The source files need to be copied to the S3 bucket used by Airflow, using: